Short geodesics and small eigenvalues on random hyperbolic punctured spheres: Introduction

 where $\mathrm{sys}(X)$ is the random variable measuring the length of the systole of the surface $X$.
 We can compare this to the deterministic bounds obtained by Schmutz \cite[Theorem 14]{Sc1994} which show that for any $X\in\mathcal{M}_{0,n}$,

-and this bound is sharp in the cases of $n=4,6$ and $12$ by work of Schmutz \cite{Sc1994}.
+and this bound is sharp for $n=4,6$ and $12$.
 See also Lakeland and Young \cite{La.Yo22} for sharper bounds on the systole in the case of arithmetic hyperbolic punctured spheres.
-We see that asymptotically almost surely (that is, with probability tending to 1 as $n\to\infty$) the systole of a surface is much smaller than this in the Weil-Petersson model.
+We show that asymptotically almost surely (that is, with probability tending to 1 as $n\to\infty$) the systole of a surface is much smaller than this in the Weil-Petersson model.
 In fact, we also have the complementary result. \begin{prop} There exists a constant $B>0$ such that for any constants $0<\varepsilon<\frac{1}{2}$, $A>0$, any $c_{n}<An^{\varepsilon}$ and $n$ sufficiently large,

 \end{prop}